eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 I found the list partly _okay_ but overall not a great solution to my problem.
 This list of 50 accounts is first and foremost **not exhaustive**.
 So let's say you would have to go through it once, unfollow as you wish and then re-enter the list to see the new suggestions at the bottom (that maintain the list at 50 accounts).
-Secondly, there were a number of accounts I didn't agree with them being on the list.
+Secondly, there were several accounts I didn't agree with them being on the list.

 ## Building